-

 Julia Black

-- Marta Sanchez Dionis
+• Marta Sanchez Dionis

 Marta Sanchez Dionis

-- Jorge Galindo
+• Jorge Galindo

-Jorge Galindo is the Communications Officer at the IOM´s Global Migration Data Analysis Centre in Berlin.
-He manages the centre’s external visibility activities and liaises with the media and key partners to position GMDAC as the leading source on migration data and analysis.
+Jorge Galindo is the Communications Officer at IOM’s Global Data Institute in Berlin.
+He manages the Institute’s external visibility activities and liaises with the media and key partners to position GDI as the leading source on migration data and analysis.
 He has over nine years of experience working in communications in multilateral settings.
-Before moving to Berlin, Jorge served as Public Information Officer for the IOM mission in Nigeria for three years.
-Prior to joining the mission in Nigeria, Jorge was the Public Information Officer for Migration Management at the IOM Headquarters in Geneva.
-Jorge is a Mexican national and holds an MSc in Intercultural Communication from Tilburg University in the Netherlands, and a Bachelor’s degree in Communication Sciences from the Universidad Iberoamericana, Puebla, Mexico.

 Jorge Galindo

-- Kolitha Prabash Wickramage
+• Kolitha Prabash Wickramage

 Kolitha Prabash Wickramage

-- Frances Marie Solinap
+• Frances Marie Solinap

 Frances works as National Finance and Administrative Officer at GMDAC and leads the Administrative and Finance Unit, working remotely from IOM’s Manila (Global) Administrative Centre (MAC) based in the Philippines.
 She also oversees the financial management of all GMDAC projects including oversight of financial expenditure and accountability, in charge of reviewing and providing inputs on budgets submitted to donors, and focal person on all human resources issues of the Centre.
 She is also in charge of the day-to-day administration of the delocalized Publications Unit based in MAC.
 She also closely works with various IOM’s global units based in MAC which contributes to the day-to-day working of the Centre.